Is Cooked Ham Safe During Pregnancy? (Updated 2026 Guide)

 The Answer

-Yes, cooked ham is generally safe during pregnancy when heated to steaming hot (165°F).
-The cooking process eliminates harmful bacteria, though most commercial cooked ham contains sodium nitrite which warrants moderation.
+Yes, cooked ham is generally safe during pregnancy when heated until steaming hot (165°F).
+The cooking process eliminates harmful bacteria like listeria, though most commercial cooked ham contains sodium nitrite which warrants moderation.

-Cooked ham undergoes high temperature processing that kills harmful pathogens like Listeria and Toxoplasma, making it safer than raw or cured meats during pregnancy.
-However, most cooked ham products contain sodium nitrite, a preservative that may cause fetal hypoxia and has been associated with neural tube defects at high exposures.
-Enjoying cooked ham in moderation as part of a varied diet is considered acceptable by most health guidelines.
+Cooked ham undergoes high temperature processing that kills harmful pathogens, making it safer than raw or cured meats during pregnancy.
+However, deli sliced cooked ham can become recontaminated with listeria after processing, so reheating before eating is recommended.
+Most cooked ham products also contain sodium nitrite, a preservative that may cause fetal hypoxia and has been associated with neural tube defects at high exposures, so limiting intake is advisable.

 Pregnancy Safe is 100% independent and research driven.
 No companies pay to promote or sponsor products.